guyinatuxedo/escape/heap_exp/h4/Readme.md

 0x804c1a4:  45
 ```

 So we have the address that the value is stored at, 0x0804c1a4.
 Now we need to figure out the offset needed to reach vega->ion.
-We know that our offset starts at 0x804c200, and it should be 56 bytes after 0x804c210 (because the ion pointer is four bytes, and the last thing declared in the struct).
+We know that our offset starts at 0x804c200, and it should be 56 bytes after 0x804c210 (because the last thing declared in the struct is the 4 byte ion pointer).

 ```
 0x804c210 + 56 = 0x804c248